Clifton Record Tribune

 —Nathan Diebenow, managing editor

-ON NEWSSTANDS NEAR YOU The August 7th issue of the Clifton Record Tribune is available on newsstands now across Bosque C...
+ON NEWSSTANDS NEAR YOU The September 18th issue of the Clifton Record Tribune is now available on newsstands across Bosq...

 ON NEWSSTANDS NEAR YOU

-It's time to become one of our newest subscribers to either the print or digital version by calling 254-675-3336.
+Thank you to our many new subscribers and online readers!
+We've been seeing steady growth in both our print and digital subscriptions these past few weeks.
+You can join the ranks of our subscribers of either the print or digital version by calling 254-675-3336.
 Or you can pick up the print edition outside our new office at 122 N. Ave.
-D in historic downtown Clifton.
+D in historic downtown Clifton (pictured here).

 —Nathan Diebenow, managing editor